-The implications of our findings suggest that 'return to screening' initiatives and prioritisation policies based on the overestimated effects of the pandemic on screening, may fail to achieve greater screening adherence.
-44-46 This is especially true for adults who have been delaying recommended cancer screenings for three or more years, delays which started before the pandemic year.
-To advance cancer equity, future research must continue monitoring the post-2020 cancer screening rebound to assess who is still delaying cancer screenings and how effective programmes are mitigating these long-term delays.
+The implications of our findings suggest that 'return to screening' initiatives and prioritisation policies based on the overestimated effects of the pandemic on screening, may fail to achieve greater screening adherence.^{44-46} This is especially true for adults who have been delaying recommended cancer screenings for three or more years, delays which started before the pandemic year.
+To advance cancer equity, future research must continue monitoring the post-2020 cancer screenings and how effective programmes are mitigating these long-term delays.